Australia bush fires: Kiwi tragedy in Conjola Park, how you can help

 "You'd be lost without good mates and community, wouldn't ya?"

-Waqasokolala, also 37, said for him it was the first time they had felt such a personal connection to a tremendous tragedy and they knew they had to help.
+Waqasokolala, also 37, said for him it was the first time he had felt such a personal connection to a tremendous tragedy and they knew they had to help.

 He said Chinnock was a person who always put others first and would give the shirt off his back if it helped.